 From the perspective of operator, SA5 should manage corresponding features for further 3GPP core network functions enhancements to support satellite access.

-Therefore, a new work item is proposed to specify the management requirements and solutions to support the integration of satellite into 5GS in regenerative mode and other features in Rel-20 5G-A.
+Therefore, a new work item is proposed to specify the management requirements and solutions to support the integration of satellite in regenerative mode and other features in Rel-20 5G-A.

 4 Objective